-FIGURE 22: BURIAL MOUND CONCENTRATIONS BY KERNEL DENSITY DISTRIBUTION IN LOWER FRANCONIA

-The burial mounds of Lower Franconia are located in a wide variety of landscape.
+FIGURE 22: BURIAL MOUND CONCENTRATIONS BY KERNEL DENSITY DISTRIBUTION IN LOWER FRANCONIA The burial mounds of Lower Franconia are located in a wide variety of landscape.
 In both flat and sloped terrain, in forested and open landscape.
-Equal to all remnants of the past, they are endangered and exposed to destruction by modern construction as well as terrain and surface cultivation and extraction.
+Equal to all remnants of the past, they are endangered and exposed to destruction by modern construction, as well as terrain and surface cultivation and extraction.
 This is not necessarily altered by whether or not the cultural traces of the past exist as known or unknown remnants in the landscape, because information can be difficult to assess when required to be actively mediated from heritage agencies.
 Accessibility to best possible mapping of cultural heritage is required to change the burden of active mediation of information from agencies to active information collection by agents.
 A complete mapping of cultural heritage in the landscape, both hidden and revealed, is impossible.
 However, known information should be easily accessible to help secure cultural heritage in the landscape from misguided and unaware destruction by construction and landscape cultivation.
-Presently the cultural record from the past is partly revealed in Lower Franconia by macro scaled site registration.
+Presently the cultural monument record is partly revealed in Lower Franconia by macro scaled site registration.
 This is best practice for many parts of the world, but also results in unaware decisions based on misguided and lacking information.
-A necessity of archaeological mapping of monuments in the landscape is therefore of utmost importance, but it requires quantitative perspectives rather than qualitative perspectives.
-The quality of information can be better exposed by macro perspectives of pattern investigation, because it results in more comprehensive depiction of the cultural landscape shaped by the past and present.
+A necessity of archaeological mapping of monuments in the landscape is therefore of utmost importance, but it requires quantitative perspectives rather than qualitative narratives.
+Equally, quality of information is better exposed and revealed if understood by both micro and macro perspectives by more comprehensive depiction of the cultural landscape shaped by the past and present.
 Equally so, repetition and quantitative depiction and extraction is important to continued management of archaeological monuments in the landscape.
 For this purpose, computational detection from LIDAR data offers standardized and comparable results by data and model driven approaches of information extraction for change detection (Murakami 1999; Richter et al. 2013; Teo & Shih 2013; Walter 2004).
 However, this requires multiple datasets of comparability.
 In many instances, it is the initial documentation that is the main concern for further development, and for future tracking of change detection.
-To complete the picture extensive mapping is necessary, but the results can be ambiguous and indiscernible.
-Meaning, it can be difficult to discern what results and conclusions are based upon, resulting in repetition being impossible.
-But the scientific process should be possible to replicate for verification and substantiating of qualitative to quantitative investigation.
-The nine selected sites for further investigation from qualitative to quantitative investigation consist of burial mounds in varied landscape.
-The examples are of singular as well as numerous clustered burial mounds.
-They are located in flat and sloped terrain, but all within areas less affected by human exploitation situated in areas of vegetation.
+To complete the picture, extensive mapping is necessary.
+However, the results are sometimes ambiguous and indiscernible.
+Meaning, it can be difficult to distinguish what results and conclusions are based upon, resulting in repetition being impossible.
+However, the necessity for verification and substantiating qualitative to quantitative investigation requires possibilities of replication.
+The nine selected sites for this study, follows similar practice outline in order to substantiate the qualitative information and micro patterns to quantitative replication and macro patterns.
+The examples given at the nine different sample sites, range from singular to numerous clustered burial mounds.
+They are located in flat as well as rough and sloped terrain, but all within areas less affected by human exploitation and situated in areas of vegetation.
 Some are in dense and unmaintained forest, while others are in more open production woodlands and plantations.
-Thus, the aim of subdiving segments of landscape for cultural heritage detection will be applied in a variety of landscapes and curvatures to see the impact on confidence values and detection results.
-The nine sites are presented in TABLE 10 and TABLE 11.
+Thus, the aim of subdividing segments of landscape for cultural heritage detection will be applied in a variety of landscapes and curvatures to see the impact on confidence values and detection results.
+The nine sites are presented in TABLE 7 and TABLE 8.

-No. SITE Ground truth

-estimate of BM
+No. SITE Ground truth estimate of BM

-1 Stockstadt am 12
+1 Stockstadt am Main 12

-Main

 2 Triefenstein 25

 3 Hohe Wart 1

 4 Amorbach 1

 5 Kleinlangheim 26

 6 Riedenheim 11

 7 Maroldsweisach 10

 8 Stettfeld 2

 9 Alzenau 20

-TABLE 10: SITE OVERVIEW WITH GROUND TRUTH ESTIMATE OF BURIAL MOUNDS WITHIN THE VICINITY
+TABLE 7: SITE OVERVIEW WITH GROUND TRUTH ESTIMATE OF BURIAL MOUNDS WITHIN THE VICINITY

-TABLE 11: DESCRIPTION OF INDIVIDUAL SITES
+TABLE 8: DESCRIPTION OF INDIVIDUAL SITES